battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 value = do
     many1 (alphaNum <|> char '+' <|> char '-')
 ```

+This might now be the most elegant solution, but it's very readable.
+Another option could be to use `... <|> oneOf "+-"`.

 Now we have everything we need to combine this parser to another parser that reads the separate parts of our URL (you remember: things delimited by slashes).
 For lack of a better name, let's call it `part`.